takafumiokamoto/takafumiokamoto/README.md

 - 💞️ I’m looking to collaborate on anyone
 - 📫 How to reach me anything
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I Vasovagal Symptoms (Not even funny)
+- ⚡ Fun fact: I have Vasovagal Symptoms (Not even funny)

 <!---
 takafumiokamoto/takafumiokamoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.